Measuring intrinsic relaxation rates in superconductors using nonlinear response: -wave superconductors

 \textbf{(3) Inhomogeneous} $\bm{\gamma(\varepsilon) = \gamma_0 |\varepsilon|^p}$:

 In contrast to the previous case, the recovery rate becomes a power-law decay.
 Most importantly, it is not related to the damping strength $\gamma_0$, but depends only on the energy dependence $p$.
-Figure \ref{fig:2} (c) shows the numerical results for for $p=1,2,3,4$.
+Figure \ref{fig:2} (f) shows the numerical results for for $p=1,2,3,4$.
 This implies that by measuring the long-time recovery, one can extract the energy dependence $p$ of the pseudospin relaxation.

-To conclude, the signal is dominated by the damping at the Fermi surface.
-When the pseudospin damping on the Fermi surface is nonzero, the macroscopic signal exhibits an exponential decay with an additional $1/\sqrt{t}$ power law.
-Here $T_1$ and $T_2$ times can be extracted from the gap recovery and oscillation decay respectively.
-If the damping vanishes sufficiently rapidly at the Fermi level, then the decay reverts to a pure power law, but it may be possible to extract the energy dependent damping rate from the power law exponent.
+To conclude, the macroscopic signal is dominated by the pseudospin damping on the Fermi surface.
+When the damping on the Fermi surface is nonzero, the macroscopic signal exhibits an exponential decay with an additional $1/\sqrt{t}$ power law.
+The $T_1$ and $T_2$ times can be extracted from the gap recovery and oscillation decay respectively.
+If the psuedospin damping vanishes on the Fermi surface, then the gap recovery reverts to a pure power law, and it may be possible to extract the energy dependent damping rate from the power law exponent.